WilliamHXu/tddlist/README.md

 Bonus Points For Doing These Additional Requirements (Please see Uncle Kris for redemption)
 * There is a constructor which a user can pass in an Object[] as an argument to initialize the list
+* Allow the User to Remove An Object By Value (Removing the first instance of the Object)
+* Allow the User to Get An Object[] in proper sequence of the List
 * The runtime complexity for getting the size of the list is O(1)
 * Implement a contains method similar to Collection.contain
 * Implement a isEmpty method similar to Collection.isEmpty

-Super Ultra-Mega Bonus Points Challenge (Definitely see Uncle Kris for redemption)
+Super-Ultra-Mega Bonus Points Challenge (Definitely see Uncle Kris for redemption)
 * Get Your List to Implement the Collection Interface